-- a) Letter of Confirmation of Interest and Availability using the template2 provided by UNDP; - b) CV and a Personal History Form (P11 form3); - c) Brief description of methodology approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 2 pages) - d) Financial Proposal that indicates the all-inclusive fixed total contract price, supported by a breakdown of costs, (including professional fee and specified other costs if applicable including travel costs and DSA) as per template attached to the Letter of Confirmation of Interest template.
+- c) Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 1 page) - d) Financial Proposal that indicates the all-inclusive fixed total contract price and all other travel related costs (such as flight ticket, per diem, etc), supported by a breakdown of costs, - e) as per template attached to the Letter of Confirmation of Interest template.
 If an applicant is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the applicant must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.